mtimoustafa/work-dotfiles/README.md

 * Shell: zsh + oh my zsh
 * Theme: powerlevel10k

+## Setup Instructions

+Files that should be symlinked to the home directory are stored in the `dotfiles/` folder.
+[Stow](https://tamerlan.dev/how-i-manage-my-dotfiles-using-gnu-stow/) is a good tool to use for that.

+The `.zsh_profile_safe` file must be manually added to the shell configuration.
+See that file for more instructions.

 ## Applications
 * Amphetamine
 * Firefox Developer Edition / Chrome Canary